XYZboom/CrossLangFuzzer/README.md

 # CrossLangFuzzer
 CrossLangFuzzer is an innovative fuzzing tool designed specifically for testing JVM-based language compilers.
-Currently, it can generate structurally valid cross-language programs in Kotlin, Java, Groovy, Scala 2, and Scala 3 languages.
-Currently three mutators are designed to diversify the generated programs.
+It currently supports generating structurally valid cross-language programs in Kotlin, Java, Groovy, Scala 2, and Scala 3.
+Three mutators have been designed to diversify the generated programs.

+# Bugs Found by CrossLangFuzzer
-Using CrossLangFuzzer, we discovered 24 compilers bugs.
-The details is shown in [this repo](https://github.com/XYZboom/CrossLangFuzzerData)
+24 compiler bugs are shown in [this repo](https://github.com/XYZboom/CrossLangFuzzerData).

 # Requirements
-- git
+- Git
-- JDK 1.8(build 1.8.0_432-b06 to reproduce [JDK-8352290](https://bugs.openjdk.org/browse/JDK-8352290?filter=allissues))
+- JDK 1.8
 - JDK 11
 - JDK 17
+- JDK 21 (to build Kotlin Runner)

 As no bugs were found currently in JDK 11 and 17, you can use any build version of these two.
 You should set `JDK_HOME=/path/to/jdk_1.8`, `JDK_HOME_11=/path/to/jdk_11` and `JDK_HOME_17=/path/to/jdk_17` to